Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 (especially CCTV)

-A lot of claims wobble because the best evidence is gone within days.
+A lot of claims become harder to explain because useful evidence is gone within days, especially footage that is automatically overwritten.

 • Look for shops, petrol stations, buses, councils, car parks, doorbells.